Afghanistan: Car bomb kills dozens of people in Ghazni province | DW | 29.11.2020

 A suicide bomber has struck at an army base, killing dozens of security personnel.
-It is one of the bloodiest attacks in Afghanistan in recent months.
+Violence has surged in Afghanistan since the start of peace talks between the government and the Taliban in September.

 At least 26 people died when a suicide car bomber struck an army base in the Afghan province of Ghazni on Sunday.